Gungun1404/Gemini-chat/README.md

 ## 🛡️ Security Warning

 Do **not** use a real API key in public-facing apps.
 Set up a backend proxy to keep your key secure if deploying in production.
+> ⚠️ API key has been removed for security.
+> To test locally, insert your key in `script.js` where noted.

 ## 🧠 Credits